openownership/openownership.beta/connect-with-us.md

     datasets.
 - title: Civil society
   text: If you would like to use our data, or think your government could benefit
-    from our implementation support, please get in touch.
-Our research and resources can be powerful advocacy tools - these are available to download [here](https://openownership.org/resources/).
+    from our implementation support, please get in [touch](mailto:support@openownership.org).
+Our research and resources can be powerful advocacy tools — these are available to download [here](https://openownership.org/resources/).
 layout: connect
 ---